 The Thorpe/Mitchell Fund seeks to increase the diversity of underrepresented minority students into the diagnostic and therapeutic disciplines at the University of North Carolina at Chapel Hill's Department of Allied Health Sciences.
 The fund provides scholarships and is important in the development of a flexible, coordinated, and collaborative pathway for recruiting, retaining, and graduating underrepresented minority students from the Allied Health Sciences.
 In addition, the fund will support faculty diversity leadership development in order to enhance the presence of underrepresented minority students in the department.

-Student award recipients are chosen from the diagnostic disciplines one year and from the therapeutic disciplines the next.
-The 2014-15 Thorpe/Mitchell Award is open to applicants from the Divisions of Clinical Laboratory Science and Radiologic Science.
-The 2015-16 Award will be open to applicants from the Divisions of Occupational Therapy and Occupational Science, Physical Therapy, Speech and Hearing Sciences, and Rehabilitation Counseling and Psychology.
+Student award recipients are chosen from the diagnostic disciplines one year and from thetherapeutic disciplines the next.
+The 2016-17 Thorpe/Mitchell Award is open to applicants from the Divisions of Clinical Laboratory Science and Radiologic Science.
+The Fall 2017/Spring 2018 Award will be open to applicants from the Divisions of Occupational Therapy and Occupational Science, Physician Assistant Studies, Physical Therapy, Speech and Hearing Sciences, and Clinical Rehabilitation and Mental Health Counseling.

 The Thorpe/Mitchell Diversity Leadership Development Fund honors Dr. Robert Thorpe and Dr. Brenda Mitchell.